Search for:

 Author

-Daniel Villanueva Plasencia is a partner of the Intellectual Property Practice Group at Baker McKenzie Guadalajara.
-He has extensive experience in data privacy, information and cybersecurity security matters; in regulatory issues related to information technologies and consumer protection; in intellectual and industrial property, especially focused on digital environments, including the use and licensing of trademarks, patents and copyrights.
-Daniel is a Certified Information Privacy Administrator (CIPM) by the International Association of Privacy Professionals.
-Before joining the Firm, he was a founding partner of a local firm in Guadalajara.
-During the last five years, Daniel has taught the intellectual property class at the Tecnológico de Monterrey, one of the most prestigious universities in Mexico.
+Daniel Villanueva Plasencia is a partner in the Intellectual Property Practice Group at Baker McKenzie Guadalajara.
+With over 15 years of experience, he specializes in data privacy, information security, and cybersecurity matters.
+His expertise extends to regulatory issues related to information technologies and consumer protection, as well as intellectual and industrial property – with a particular focus on digital environments, including the use and licensing of trademarks, patents, and copyrights.
+Daniel holds the Certified Information Privacy Administrator (CIPM) recognition from the International Association of Privacy Professionals.
+In 2022, Daniel was honored with the Innovation and Best Practices in Data Protection award by the National Institute of Transparency, Access to Information and Protection of Personal Data (INAI).
+Additionally, Daniel, obtained a certification as an Artificial Intelligence Compliance Officer from NYCE.
+Prior to joining the Firm, Daniel was a founding partner at a local firm in Guadalajara, Jalisco.
+Over the last eight years, Daniel has also been an instructor for the intellectual property class at the Tecnológico de Monterrey, one of Mexico's most prestigious universities.

 Author